vostok/hercules/hercules-protocol/doc/mapper.md

 }
 ```

+In this example on serialization mapper will convert `int` java value to `Short` hercules value
+or throw `InvalidValueException` in case of overflow.
-In this example parser will expect tag of `Short` type.
+On deserialization mapper will expect tag of `Short` type and store its value in `int` field.

-### Deserialization of tag with many possible types
+## Multiple possible types

+In Hercules protocol you can set tag to value of different types.

 ```yaml
 MultitypePojo: